Ad

 Using food as a coping mechanism is especially common with binge eaters (unlike anorexics and bulimics who use their disordered behavior as a means to become thin).
 Many individuals who binge have difficulty managing strong emotions, such as anger, sadness, boredom, and anxiety.
 Approximately half of all binge eaters are depressed or have a history of depression at the time of diagnosis.
 Researchers are not yet clear whether depression is a side effect or a cause of binge eating.
 It is clear though, that bingers often turn to food when they are upset because they have not learned or are not comfortable using other coping skills to manage these feelings in a healthy way.
 Binging is a way to self-soothe, and to numb emotional pain.

 The resulting consequence of binging, however, is a feeling of enormous guilt.
 The binge eater cannot deal with the resulting guilt feelings in any other way but to binge again, creating a debilitating and endless pattern of eating for the purpose of self-soothing.
 The relief provided by binging becomes reinforcing, and thus, they become chained to the very behavior that provides them comfort and peace.
-Take our quick Eating Disorder Quiz now and take the first step towards understanding your health.

 Additional Resources